davewalker5/RC2014/Programs/Charles/README.md

 Ctrl-C bypasses that cleanup; use `OUT 212,24 : OUT 213,0` to mute manually.

-Set `SV` on line 9210 for volume (0-15), and `SP` on line 9220 for the number of happy animation frames between chirps (a positive whole number).
-Startup clears the SID registers, and these versions use voice 1 for the chirp.
+Set `SV` on line 9210 for volume (0-15), and `SP` on line 9220 for the number of happy animation frames between chirps. `SG` on line 9225 sets cross/feisty frames between grumbles.
+Both intervals must be positive whole numbers.
+Startup clears the SID registers, and these versions use voice 1 for sound.